Implementation Rule

-The Implementation Rules are regulations of the PRC, which set the framework of the valid product standards.
+The Implementation Rules are regulations of the People’s Republic of China, which set the framework of the valid product standards.
 For each product group there is a specific implementation rule, which is set by the Chinese authorities.

 Content of the Implementation Rules

 The Implementation Rules include 12 or 13 chapters, which determine the scope of the product certification.
 The following table provides an overview of the most common contents of the Implementation Rules: